 By Todd Wilbur

 McDonald's enlisted Destiny's Child, Venus Williams, and Bob Greene (Oprah's trainer) to kick off its balanced lifestyles campaign in the spring of 2005, starting with this salad and the tagline "Get a fruit buzz."
-Most of the recipe is no big secret: two kinds of sliced apples, red seedless grapes, and low-fat vanilla yogurt.
+Most of the McDonald's fruit and walnut salad recipe is no big secret: two kinds of sliced apples, red seedless grapes, and low-fat vanilla yogurt.
 If there is a secret ingredient it's the candied walnuts which we can clone from scratch using honey, peanut oil, sugar and vanilla.

 Source: Top Secret Recipes Unlocked by Todd Wilbur.

 - 2 small Granny Smith apples, cored and cut into 16 slices each

 - 2 small Gala apples, cored and cut into 16 slices each

 - Do This

 1. Make the candied walnuts by combining the peanut oil, honey, sugar, vanilla, and salt in a medium saute pan over medium heat in the order listed.
 When the mixture begins to bubble, add the chopped walnuts and stir constantly until the sugar begins to smoke and/or caramelize.
 Immediately turn off the heat and keep stirring the nuts so that they do not burn.
 After a minute of stirring off the heat, pour the nuts out onto a plate.
 Toss the nuts as they cool so they don't stick together.

 2. When the nuts have cooled, build each salad by mixing 8 slices of Granny Smith apple, 8 slices of Gala apple, 10 grapes, 3 tablespoons of yogurt, and 3 tablespoons of candied walnuts.
 Stir and serve.